winster/springsecurity-keycloak/README.md

 * Create a service (callee) - This is a Resource Server in OAuth2.0 terms
 * Make the resource server to check for bearer token for all the resources (by default all)
 * Create an application (caller) which has a background job calling the service (Callee) - This is a Client in OAuth2.0 terms
-* In Keycloak create a client for caller in your Realm.
-Enable Service Account in settings
+* In Keycloak create a realm from 'realm-export.json'.
+Regenerate secret from the credentials tab and copy the value to spring.security.oauth2.client.registration.keycloak.client-secret
 * Take a look at WebclientConfig.java for the webclient Bean and authorizedClientManager bean